Adimserious/drivers-licence-quiz/README.md

  ![Lighthouse Report](/assets/images/light-house.webp)

 ### Bugs Encountered
-- I encountered a bug on laptops and larger screens with the "Try again and Exit" buttons while using media query to make sure its responsive on all device.
+- I encountered a bug on laptops and larger screens with the start quiz area  while using media query to make sure its responsive on all device.
-- I formally used a div element for the "try again and exit" quiz area but changing the div to button elements fixed the bug on larger screens.

 ## Deployment and local development
 ### GitHub Pages